 Remote Superficial Femoral Artery Endarterectomy

-- Remote superficial femoral artery endarterectomy (RSFAE) is a procedure to remove plaques inside the superficial femoral artery (SFA).
+Remote superficial femoral artery endarterectomy (RSFAE) is a procedure to remove plaque inside the superficial femoral artery.
 The femoral artery is the main blood vessel in your thigh that carries blood and oxygen to the legs.
-Plaques are fat, cholesterol, or tissues that are clogged in the inner wall of the artery.
-When plaques build up inside the superficial femoral artery, blood flow to the legs may be decreased.
-RSFAE may be done to relieve problems caused by a narrowed or blocked artery.
-Problems that may happen include severe pain in the hip, thigh, calf, or foot, and trouble when walking.
-Having these problems may decrease a person's ability to do his daily activities and affect his quality of life.
+Plaque is made up of fat, cholesterol, or tissues that may clog the artery.
+RSFAE helps improve blood flow and relieve symptoms caused by a narrowed or blocked artery.

 WHILE YOU ARE HERE: